-Introductory EA Fellowships involve a group of fellows (usually undergraduate students) attending a weekly series of structured group discussions and other activities, allowing newcomers to get a high-fidelity introduction to EA.
-These have proved to be excellent recruitment tools for university groups, and some uni groups have chosen to launch their group with an intro fellowship before later introducing other club activities.
+Introductory fellowships usually involve groups of undergraduate students attending a series of structured group discussions and other activities every week.
+They allow newcomers to get a high-fidelity introduction to EA and have proven to be excellent recruitment tools for university groups.
+Some uni groups choose to launch their group with an introductory fellowship before later introducing other club activities.

-A fellowship might be a good fit for your group if your group organisers:
+A fellowship might be a good fit for your group if your organisers:

 - Are confident at public speaking and facilitating discussions

 - Have plenty of time to plan and execute the fellowship

 Fellowships tend to appear prestigious and selective.
 They often expect a high level of commitment from participants, who in turn expect facilitators to deliver a professional program.
 We recommend running a fellowship only if you are confident that you can organise it reliably throughout its duration.

 This overview from the fellowship coordinators from Yale, Harvard and Stanford, outline the goals, possible structures, and common pitfalls of introductory fellowships: Slides with notes, video (17 minutes).